michael-gann/nodejs-sfs/readme.md

         db_url: <LOCAL DATABASE URL>
   ```

-4. Just next to where you grabbed your endpoint, we'll be grabbing the subnets and VPC's we setup for our database.
-Go ahead and copy those values into your serverless.yml file, in this section of the file.
-They should look something like the values in the example, either starting with 'sg' or 'subnet'.
-Also, include your region, which is located in the top right of the page and put it in here.
+4. Just next to where the endpoint is listed, grab the subnets and VPC's that were setup for the database.
+Copy those values into the serverless.yml file, in this section of the file.
+Include the region that makes the most sense.

 <br>

   ```yml